Rocky: Plot

-In 1975, the heavyweight boxing world champion, Apollo Creed, announces plans to hold a title bout in Philadelphia during the upcoming United States Bicentennial.
-However, he is informed five weeks from the fight date that his scheduled opponent Mac Lee Green is unable to compete due to an injured hand.
-With all other potential replacements booked up or otherwise unavailable, Creed decides to spice things up by giving a local contender a chance to challenge him.
+To mark the upcoming United States Bicentennial, heavyweight boxing world champion Apollo Creed plans to hold a title bout in Philadelphia.
+However, he is informed five weeks from the fight date that his scheduled opponent is unable to compete due to an injured hand, and that all other potential replacements are either booked up or unable to get into shape in time.
+Having already invested heavily into the fight, Creed decides instead to give a local contender a chance to challenge him.

-Creed selects Rocky Balboa, an Italian American journeyman southpaw boxer who fights primarily in small gyms and works as a collector for a loan shark, on the basis of his nickname: The Italian Stallion.
-Rocky meets with promoter George Jergens assuming that Creed is seeking local sparring partners.
-Reluctant at first, Rocky eventually agrees to the fight which will pay him $150,000.
+Creed selects Rocky Balboa, an Italian-American journeyman southpaw boxer who fights primarily in small gyms and works as a collector for a Mafia loan shark, on the basis of his nickname, "The Italian Stallion".
+Rocky fights in a local Philadelphia fight club, and he won his last fight with Spider Rico.
+He meets with promoter George Jergens, who tells him Creed has selected Rocky to fight him for the World Heavyweight Championship.
+Reluctant at first, Rocky eventually agrees to the fight, which will pay him $150,000.
 Rocky undergoes several weeks of unorthodox training, such as using sides of beef as punching bags.

-Rocky is later approached by Mickey Goldmill, a former bantamweight fighter turned trainer, whose gym Rocky frequents, about further training.
+Rocky is later approached by Mickey Goldmill, a former bantamweight fighter-turned-trainer whose gym Rocky frequents, about further training.
 Rocky is not willing initially, as Mickey has not shown much interest in helping him before and saw him as a wasted talent, but eventually Rocky accepts the offer.